King County Fire District 27

 Meet Chief Brian Culp

-Chief Culp moved to Washington with his wife, Rachael, and their two dogs.
+Chief Culp moved to Washington with his wife, Rachael.
 They also have a daughter who is serving as an Officer in the Navy in San Diego, CA.

-Chief Culp plans to build on the continued success of the Fire District in providing the best service for the community and visitors to the Fall City area.
+Chief Culp continues to strive towards having a progressive, innovative and dynamic fire department whose members provide the best service for the community and visitors to the Fall City area.

 Fall City Fire District 27 with King County ALERT can keep Fall City Residents and Business Owners informed about Significant Events and EMERGENCY SITUATIONS.